dimagi/commcare-hq/django-hq/apps/docs/content/api.rst

 http://dev.commcarehq.org/api/xforms/1/2

-* Data associated with the second instance data submitted to the first registered schema
+* Data associated with the second instance data submitted to the first registered schema.
+GET parameters can optionally specify:

   * format